simonscheider/mapmatching/README.md

 4. Now you can open the toolbox by clicking on it inside an ArcGIS Catalog Window:
 <img src="https://github.com/simonscheider/mapmatching/blob/master/mapMatch.PNG" width="500" />

+The tool saves a new shape file named _NameofTrack_pth.shp_ inside the current ArcGIS workspace that contains the path of segments to which the track was mapped.
+When executing, make sure the network is as small as possible to speed up.